Equipment and materials

-Two adjustable-height speaker stands: Whatever is needed to hold the DUT and Echo Dot at the typical use case elevation of the DUT.
+- Two adjustable-height speaker stands: Use any form of speaker stand to hold the DUT and Echo Dot at the appropriate test case elevation of the DUT.

 - One to elevate the Speech Speaker to the elevation of the microphone array of the DUT.

-One Sound Pressure Level (SPL) meter: A brand we recommended is the General Tools DSM403SD Sound Level Meter with Data Logging SD Card, Class 1 Sound.
+- One Sound Pressure Level (SPL) meter: Amazon recommends the General Tools DSM403SD Sound Level Meter with Data Logging SD Card, Class 1 Sound.